-To request a transcript, the student must submit a transcript form (located on the website or in the student handbook) to the Business Office.
+To request a transcript, the student must submit a transcript form (located on the website) to the Business Office.
 No transcripts will be issued if the student has an outstanding balance with the Business Office.
-The first copy will be provided at no charge; additional copies may be requested at the cost of \$10 per copy.
+The cost for processing transcripts is \$10.